WallarooLabs/wally/book/running-wallaroo/resilience.md

 ### Running the resilience example

 In order to run the example you will need Machida with resilience enabled, Giles Sender, Data Receiver, and the Cluster Shutdown tool.
-If you're using our Docker or Vagrant installation, these should already be set up.

-If you built Wallaroo from source, please run the following commands:

-    cd ~/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/
-    make build-machida-all resilience=on
-    cp machida/build/machida bin/machida-resilience

 If you haven't yet set up wallaroo, please visit our [setup](https://docs.wallaroolabs.com/book/getting-started/choosing-an-installation-option.html) instructions to get started.

 ### Running the example